 - Customizable service list: Just like with the witness list, if you have multiple service items for a job, you can enter them in any order, then shuffle their order to appear differently on the invoice.

-While RB8 included letters to contacts, witnesses, and others, RB9 boasts several improvements in the process of dealing with Read & Sign and sending packages to attorneys:
+RB9 comes with customizable form letters to contacts, witnesses, and others.
+Plus RB9 boasts several conveniences in the process of dealing with Read & Sign and sending packages to attorneys:

-- Email option for all form letters: RB8 had limited email options.
-In RB9, you can email every form letter, including those related to transcripts.
-(You can still choose to print most forms for standard delivery if desired.)
+- Email option for all form letters: Email every form letter, including those related to transcripts.
+You can also choose to print most forms for standard delivery if desired.

-- Include attachments: You can attach files from your RB9 repository to any form letter you send from RB9, so you can send attorneys complete email packages including letters, transcripts, and relevant files — no need to print out and deliver if everything is digital.
+- Include attachments: Attach and/or embed files from your RB9 repository to any form letter you send from RB9, so you can send attorneys complete email packages including letters, transcripts, and relevant files — no need to print out and deliver if everything is digital.

 - Email to witnesses directly from Turn In: If you want to communicate directly with a witness and/or send them files, you can do that with the click of a button in RB9’s Turn In function.

-At the same time, if you do not use RB Connect to have reporters turn in transcripts online, your production staff can still access the PDF Transcript Creator from within the Turn In function.
+You can access the PDF Transcript Creator directly in the Production module or from within the Turn In function.
 So depending on your company’s preferred production process, you can create RB-PDF Transcripts where it is most convenient to you.

-This separate Shipping function also means that you can search for a shipment in RB9.
+If you use the Shipping function to generate FedEx/UPS labels and/or record other shipments, you can search for a shipment within RB9.
 Search by job or invoice number, shipping date, delivery method, and/or business unit to quickly locate a shipment to track or to create a new shipment with the same job, case, and invoice information.

 ReporterBase 101 comes in 2 versions: weekly email lessons and a website, the RB9 Primer, where all the lessons appear.
 You can sign up to have an RB lesson delivered to your inbox each week.
 And you can also look up anything on the website, where lessons are grouped by module or concept.